 - Queueing Theory

 - Video analytics

-PhD (In progress), Queensland University of Technology (2016-Present), Online learning of Dynamic Queueing Systems
+PhD, Queensland University of Technology (2016-Present), Online learning of Dynamic Queueing Systems

 Supervisors: Professor Kerrie Mengersen, Dr Paul Wu, Professor Fabrizio Ruggeri